pskowronek/home-air-quality-and-assistant/README.md

 This is project is a result of Covid-19 lockdown :)
 I've start with a simple monitoring tool to display in-door air quality using PMS5003ST or PMS7003 sensors and Raspberry Pi Zero with Waveshare 3.5inch display.
 Then things started to evolve :)
 Finally, the project includes:
+- a visualizer to display air quality readings - for this I use this project (that I'm also a co-author): [pm-home-station](https://github.com/rjaros87/pm-home-station/) - it uses alpha build that supports kiosk mode and PMS5003ST
-- a script/service for brightness control of Waveshare 3.5" display, that does not support this functionality OOB (see wiki how hacked my way to add this functionality)
+- a brightness service to control the Waveshare 3.5" display brightness, FYI this LCD display does not support this functionality OOB (see wiki how I hacked my way to add this functionality)
-- a voice assistant service that works offline to:
+- a voice assistant service that works offline by using [PocketSphinx](https://github.com/cmusphinx/pocketsphinx) to:
   - display weather and Moon details (thanks to [wttr.in](https://github.com/chubin/wttr.in) - awesome project btw)
   - tell some old jokes (using 'fortune' linux command)
   - state uptime